wirt-ee/wirt-ee.github.io/docs/reports/network/mlag-cumulus/index.md

+---
+title: "MLAG on Cumulus NVUE: Spectrum switch pairs"
+description: "MLAG on Cumulus Linux with NVUE: the working configuration shape for Mellanox Spectrum switch pairs, 200G and 400G."
+---
 # MLAG on Cumulus NVUE

 Cumulus Linux on Mellanox Spectrum switches (MSN3700, 32×200G QSFP56; Spectrum-4 400G), configured with NVUE, in MLAG pairs.
 The working shapes — the dated bites live in the [logbook entry](../../../logbook/cumulus-nvue-mlag/index.md).
 Hostnames, addresses and VLAN layouts below are genericized.